jbaumgit/Time-Series-Weather-Forcast-for-Corn-Growth-Degree-Days-in-ND/README.md

 Photo by <a href="https://martinvorel.com/">Martin Vorel</a>
 # ND Corn Growth Degree Days Predictor

+It’s Corn!

+From fuel such as E85, to livestock feed, to sweeteners in your soft drinks, to cosmetics and adhesives, water filtration systems, PLA plastics that are used in 3D printers, a natural herbicide, binders in medications, and of course food, corn is in everything.

+Corn is a nearly $10 billion industry in ND alone.

 ## Business Problem

 Varieties of corn are optimized for different numbers of growth days.
 Using weather data from NDAWN, we will produce a time series analysis that can predict weather features for growth days.